niklbird/OCR_Adapter/README.md

 Since I developed it during an internship I do not have the resources to test for bugs in context of PLCs anymore.
 However if a bug in the general working of the program is found I will try my best to fix it.

-At last I want to thank the **Umicore AG & Co.
-KG Hanau** and the department I worked at for allowing me to make the program open-source.
+At last I want to thank the **Umicore AG Hanau** and the department I worked at for allowing me to make the program open-source.